Two Ways To Give To CoCoDA

 CoCoDA, 5055 W. 15th Street, Indianapolis, IN 46224

-2. Make a single donation via credit card:
+2. Make a single or monthly donation via credit card:

 All donations will be designated to the General Fund unless directed toward a specific project.

 I never quite understood the attraction of pouring a bucket of ice water over your head, even if it was for a good cause.
 For those of us working in Central America, water is a precious commodity.
 I suppose my discomfort came from knowing the time and sweat expended by many people in order to obtain a bucket of water.

 My greatest surprise in working in Central America was discovering how little I appreciated the benefits of my easy access to water.
 Access to clean water results in better health and increased quality of life, but it also brings the gift of freedom.
 When water is scarce, women and children spend most of their day obtaining it.

 In order to appreciate the luxury of clean water, my eight year old daughter and I grabbed two buckets and decided to walk from our house to the nearest water source - Eagle Creek.
 It took us twenty minutes to walk a half a mile on level sidewalks to the creek.
 This, in itself, was a luxury.
 One of the paths to a spring in El Salvador is so steep it is called the "walk of death."